exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 **Keep in mind that strategies are still under development and could change in the future.**

-MF is the only theory that does not have a strictly positive rhodot.
+MF is the only custom theory that does not have a strictly positive $\dot{\rho}$ and the overall theory with the largest spikes in negative $\dot{\rho}$.
 Rates during every publish will NOT be consistently growing.
 A normal publish looks like this:

 ![MF log10(ρdot) throughout a publication](/images/mf/mf_rates.png)